Stephen-Gates/report-gallery/docs/factsheet-map/index.md

 ### Filters

-Use Filters to focus on the required Data Object
+Use filters to focus on the required Data Object

 ### Editing